TCP optimization configuration

 - Forward acknowledgment (FACK): To avoid TCP congestion by explicitly measuring the total number of data bytes outstanding in the network, and helping the sender (either T1 or a client) control the amount of data injected into the network during retransmission timeouts.

-- tcpmode: TCP optimization modes for specific profile.
+tcpmode: TCP optimization modes for specific profile.
+There are two TCP optimization modes - Transparent and Endpoint.

 In a Telco network, almost 50 percent of a NetScaler appliance’s TCP connections become idle, and the appliance sends RST packets to close them.
 The packets sent over radio channels activate those channels unnecessarily, causing a flood of messages that in turn cause the appliance to generate a flood of service-reject messages.
 The default TCP profile now includes DropHalfClosedConnOnTimeout and DropEstConnOnTimeout parameters, which by default are disabled.
 If you enable both of them, neither a half closed connection nor an established connection causes a RST packet to be sent to the client when the connection times out.
 The appliance just drops the connection.